Philadelphia Bourse

 The Philadelphia Bourse was a commodities exchange founded in 1891 by George E. Bartol, a grain and commodities exporter, who modeled it after the Bourse in Hamburg, Germany.
-The steel-framed building – one of the first to be constructed – was built from 1893 to 1895, and was designed by G. W. & W. D. Hewitt in the Beaux-Arts style.
+The steel-framed building—one of the first to be constructed—was built from 1893 to 1895 and was designed by G. W. & W. D. Hewitt in the Beaux‑Arts style.
 Carlisle redstone, Pompeian buff brick and terra cotta were all used in the facade.
-The building was sold in 1979 to Kaiserman Company and underwent extensive renovations, bringing the internal usable surface to approximately 286,000 square feet (26,000 square meters).
-In 2016, MRP Realty took ownership of the building and spent $40 million renovating it.
-MRP Realty owns the building as part of a three-building collection named The Independence Portfolio, which also includes 325 Chestnut and 400 Market Street—both located within a block of The Bourse.
-The building is home to nine floors of office space which includes a Mexican Consulate.
-There is also a food hall on the first floor which opened on 15 November 2018.
+The building was sold in 1979 to Kaiserman Company and underwent extensive renovations, bringing the internal usable surface to approximately 286,000 square feet (26,000 m²).
+In 2016, MRP Realty took ownership and invested US$40 million in renovations.
+In mid‑2024, MRP Realty sold the Bourse to a joint venture of Keystone Property Group and Lubert‑Adler Real Estate Funds, which plans a mixed‑use redevelopment of the landmark.
+The building now houses office space anchored by Digitas, a subsidiary of Publicis Groupe.

 History

 Upon his return from a European trip in 1890, Bartol organized the Philadelphia business community.
 He asked each new member to pledge $1,000 to the project.
 The Bourse motto was "Buy, Sell, Ship via Philadelphia."

 The Bourse stopped functioning as a commodities exchange in the 1960s.
 The structure continued to serve as an office building until 1979, when it was sold and renovated to include upscale retail space on floors near the street level.
 The upper levels of the building continued to house office space.
-A movie theater specializing in independent films, The Ritz at the Bourse, sits across the street at 4th and Ranstead streets.
+A movie theatre specializing in independent films, The Ritz at the Bourse, sits across the street at 4th and Ranstead streets.

-In 2018, a two-year rehabilitation created a brand new food hall with 30 vendors.
+In 2018, a two‑year rehabilitation created a brand‑new food hall with 30 vendors.

 The building is listed on the National Register of Historic Places.

 Today

-After a two-year rehabilitation, The Bourse reopened as a modern food hall with 30 vendors in November, 2018.
-The food hall is open seven days a week and features foods from around the world as well as local specialties like the cheesesteak.